Informatievlaanderen/VSDS-LDESServer4J/ldes-server-infra-mongo/mongock-changesets/src/main/java/be/vlaanderen/informatievlaanderen/ldes/server/infra/mongo/mongock/changeset8/README.md

 # Mongock Changeset 8

-In changeset 6 we deleted
+In changeset 6 we deleted the indexed field softDeleted but the index was never cleaned up.

 Following configuration is needed to apply this changeset.